Fiction Q&A: Concealing a character’s identity

 Your hard drive will crash

-While I was at the FWA Bradenton Mini-Conference last week, Dropbox had a major service outage.
+One weekend while I was at a conference, Dropbox had a major service outage.
 This wasn’t a huge problem for me, just an inconvenience.
 For others, not so much.
 Dropbox is an online storage service, and a lot of writers use it as their main backup.
-A glitch …
+A glitch in a maintenance …

 How to prevent continuity errors in your book